6Sravani/Uni_Store/README.md

     * Open the `Backend/store/` directory as a project in your IDE (e.g., IntelliJ IDEA).
     * Allow Maven to download all the required dependencies.
     * Run the main application (`StoreApplication.java`).
+    * On the first run, Flyway will automatically execute the migration scripts to create the necessary tables.
     * The server is now running and available at `http://localhost:8080`.
 ---